hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 ```

 The sink creates an object in the bucket for each processor instance.
-Name of the file will include a user provided prefix (if defined) and
+Name of the file will include a user provided prefix (if defined),
-followed by the processor’s global index, for example the processor
+followed by the processor’s global index.
+For example the processor
 having the index `2` with prefix `my-object-` will create the object
 `my-object-2`.

-S3 sink uses multi-part upload feature of S3 SDK.
-The sink buffers the
+S3 sink uses the multi-part upload feature of S3 SDK.
+The sink buffers
-items to parts and uploads them after buffer reaches to the threshold.
+the items to parts and uploads them after buffer reaches to the
-The multi-part upload is completed when the job completes and makes the
+threshold.
+The multi-part upload is completed when the job completes and
-objects available on the S3.
-Since a streaming jobs never complete, S3
+makes the objects available on the S3.
+Since a streaming jobs never
-sink is not currently applicable to streaming jobs.
+complete, S3 sink is not currently applicable to streaming jobs.

 To use the S3 connector, you need to add the `hazelcast-jet-s3`
 module to the `lib` folder and the following dependency to your